 Skip to content

-Air Fryer Pork Chops Recipe -- Juicy in 12 Minutes
+Air Fryer Pork Chops Recipe, Juicy in 12 Minutes

 Perfectly seasoned air fryer pork chops that stay juicy every time.
 Bone-in and boneless timing, my go-to rub, and the sides I actually serve with them.

-· Jennifer · 4 min read
+· · 5 min read

-Updated: March 30, 2026
+Updated: May 17, 2026

 I burned my first batch of air fryer pork chops so badly that my smoke detector went off.
 That was three years ago.
 Since then I've cooked pork chops in my air fryer at least twice a week and finally nailed a method that works every single time.